aredoubles/aredoubles.github.io/about.md

 permalink: /about/
 ---

-* Born and raised in the Piedmont of North Carolina.
+* Born and raised in the piedmont of North Carolina.
 * Got my B.A. in Biology and Environmental Studies from Swarthmore College, Swarthmore, PA.
 * Just recently finished my Ph.D. in Ecology, Evolution, and Behavior, from the The University of Texas at Austin, Austin, TX.
 * Now transitioning into a career in data science!